YangLabHKUST/XPASS/README.md

 # XPASS

-The XPASS package implement the XPASS approach for generating PRS in a target population by integrating cross-ancestry datasets.
+The XPASS package implements the XPASS approach for constructing PRS in an under-representated target population by leveraging Biobank-scale GWAS data in European populations.

 # Installation